makanyane/IWTE/README.md

 * Pillow     HPND

 The below executables can be called by IWTE.
 They are provided as is via Nvidia (see Nvidia_licence.pdf).
-You can obtain them from the Nvidia site. nvdtx.exe
+You can obtain them from the Nvidia site.
+* nvdtx.exe
-Readdxt.eve
+* Readdxt.eve

 The below executable can be called by IWTE.
 It is provided as is and is subject to the MIT licence.
-Newer versions can be obtained from the microsoft site (https://github.com/Microsoft/DirectXTex/wiki/Texconv).
+Newer versions can be obtained from the [microsoft github page](https://github.com/Microsoft/DirectXTex/wiki/Texconv).
 It is used to handle certain texture conversions.
-Texconv.exe
+* Texconv.exe